Choonholic/ChzzkDownloader/doc/en-US/chzzk_clip_manager_manual.en-US.md

 Click `Chzzk Clip Manager` in Start menu, or execute `ChzzkClipManager.exe` in `Chzzk Downloader Environment`.

 ## Verifying Prerequisites
-Chzzk Clip Manager requires Chzzk Clip Downloader to be properly set up for full functionality Additionally.
+Chzzk Clip Manager requires Chzzk Clip Downloader to be properly set up for full functionality.
 When Chzzk Clip Manager starts, it checks whether this prerequisite is met, and if not, it will display the following dialog.

 <div style='text-align: center'>
 <img src='../../img/screenshots/cman_en-US/cman_prerequisites.png' />